Digitaria ciliaris

 Digitaria ciliaris is a species of grass known by the common names southern crabgrass, tropical finger-grass, tropical crabgrass or summer grass.

 The grass is known as "ගුරු තණ - guru thana" in Sri Lanka.

-Distribution
+Distribution and habitat

 Digitaria ciliaris is a tough plant, believed to have originated in Asia but now found all over the tropical belt of the planet, as well as in many temperate regions of both hemispheres.
 This grass is an invasive species considered an aggressive weed in certain countries, including China, Mexico and the United States.

+This species has been observed growing in habitats such as coastal dunes, tidal marshes, and saw palmetto flats.

-Together with Portulaca oleracea, Ipomoea pes-caprae and Melanthera biflora, Digitaria ciliaris is usually one of the first species colonizing degraded or altered environments in tropical zones of the planet.
+Together with Portulaca oleracea, Ipomoea pes-caprae and Wollastonia biflora, Digitaria ciliaris is usually one of the first species colonizing degraded or altered environments in tropical zones of the planet.